Consensys/verax-documentation/developer-guides/for-attestation-issuers/encoding-attestation-data.md

 }
 ```

-Again, encoding the attestation for this sort of schema using a client side library such as ethers would look like this:
+Again, encoding the attestation for this schema using a client side library such as ethers would look like this:

 ```javascript
 const encodedStruct = ethers.utils.defaultAbiCoder.encode(